How to open a bank account in the US as a non-resident

 What documents do I need?

-Most old school US banks only offer accounts and services to US citizens and residents.
+Most US banks only offer accounts and services to US citizens and residents.
 However, there are a few account options for non-residents, such as the Bank of America Advantage SafeBalance Account.

 - You must not be a US citizen or permanent resident